adityagandhamal/facial-expressions-detection/README.md

 # Facial expressions detection
-## This project detects facial expressions of humans using Deep Learning and Computer Vision
+## This project detects human facial expressions using Deep Learning and Computer Vision

 ### Here's a snippet